 The show does not have a strict age limit.
 However, it is most suitable for children of 6 and above.
 Children under 3 years of age will not be allowed.

-The Lion King is playing at the Lyceum Theatre in London.
+Disney’s The Lion King is currently playing in London’s Lyceum Theatre.

-The musical has a range of delightful songs to enthral audiences.
-Listen to songs such as Can You Feel The Love Tonight, Circle of Life, and I Just Can’t Wait to Be King.
+The musical has a range of delightful songs from the original film, including hits like Can You Feel The Love Tonight, Circle of Life, and Hakuna Matata.